Implementation Guide

 Capture the answers.
 They become your team’s first commitments.

-Senior ICs are where culture becomes durable.
+Senior engineers are where culture becomes durable.
 Charge them explicitly with:

 • Modelling the behaviours.